Tauka/dm-hack/README.md

 ## Contributing

-PR me any functionality you want, you if you want to do refactoring
+PR me any functionality you want, or if you want to do refactoring

 ## Authors